celery/celery/docs/reference/celery.rst

     A group is lazy so you must call it to take action and evaluate the group.

-    Will return a `group` task that when called will then call of the tasks in the group (and return a :class:`GroupResult` instance that can be used to inspect the state of the group).
+    Will return a `group` task that when called will then call all of the tasks in the group (and return a :class:`GroupResult` instance that can be used to inspect the state of the group).